RIA Advanced Pillar Designations

 Considered the premiere designations within the restoration industry, the Restoration Industry Association (RIA) oversees a variety of advanced restoration designation programs.
 The RIA advanced pillar designations help you stand apart as an expert in specific areas of loss.

-Once you complete the four pillar programs (Fire Loss Specialist (FLS), Water Loss Specialist (WLS), Content Loss Specialist (CLS), Environmental Risk Specialist (ERS) you may apply for the RIA master certification - the Certified Restorer (CR).
+Once you complete the four pillar programs (Fire Loss Specialist (FLS), Water Loss Specialist (WLS), Content Loss Specialist (CLS), and Environmental Risk Specialist (ERS) you may apply for the RIA master certification - the Certified Restorer (CR).
 Membership in RIA is not a requirement of certification.

 RIA certificants agree to: